puppetlabs/tasks-hands-on-lab/8-writing-advanced-tasks/README.md

     Ran on 1 node in 0.64 seconds
     ```

-    Now if we run again without `--noop` we can see the task creating the file successfully.
+4. Run the task again without `--noop` and see the task create the file successfully.
     ```
-    $ bolt task run exercise8::file --nodes all --modulepath ./modules content=Hello_World filename=/tmp/hello_world
+    bolt task run exercise8::file --nodes all --modulepath ./modules content=Hello_World filename=/tmp/hello_world
+    ```
+    The result:
-      {
+    ```       {
         "success": true
       }
     Ran on 1 node in 0.63 second